 After bone marrow transplant

 A major issue after bone marrow transplant is body image changes.
-Bone marrow transplant can cause many changes in the way a child or teen looks.
 These changes may include hair loss, nail changes, skin changes, and weight loss or gain.
 The patient often feels weak, and there may be limits on what they can do as a result of the time spent in bed after the transplant.

-Readjustment to home life, other family members, and new expectations may take time after the months spent away at a transplant center.
+Readjustment to home life, other family members, and new expectations will take time.
 Although the child is no longer on active treatment, they may experience anger and isolation both during and after the transplant.
 These feelings may become stronger when they go home to even more isolation and loneliness.
 Going back to school may be delayed up to a year, leaving the child with a lot of free time.
-During this time, you may want to contact your child’s school to request cards, letters, videos of classmates, or phone calls.
+During this time, you may want to contact your child’s school to request cards, emails, videos of classmates, or phone calls.
 Neighborhood children may want to offer this kind of support to your child, too.
 Cell phones and Internet access may also help them keep in touch with friends while recovering at home.